kinaterme/anti-mindblock/README.md

 I remade Shikkesora's osu!
 Anti Mindblock tool for Linux.

 ## UPDATE
-I will be rewriting this tool in C# for Windows, Mac and Linux with support for both osu!stable and osu!lazer
+This tool is currently being rewritten in C# for Windows, Mac and Linux with support for both osu!stable and osu!lazer.
+You can find this rewrite in the csharp-rewrite branch.

 ## Known issues
 - All monitors flip on multi-monitor setups